3022249729/Reno-Discord-Music-Bot/README.md

 ```

 ### Step 4: Install Opus
-  This step should be for non-Windows users only.
-If you're on Windows and are experiencing issue with Opus, follow the next steps.
+  This step should be for Mac users only.
+If you're on non-Mac systems and are experiencing issue with Opus, try the steps below.
   1. Download the latest stable release of Opus from the [official website](https://opus-codec.org/downloads/).
   2. Extract the downloaded file.
   3. Open cmd/Terminal.